voxel51/fiftyone/docs/source/user_guide/using_views.rst

 .. note::

     Accessing samples in a |DatasetView| returns |SampleView| objects, not
     |Sample| objects.
-The two classes are largely interchangable, but
+The two classes are largely interchangeable, but
     |SampleView| provides some extra features.
 See
     :ref:`filtering sample contents <filtering-sample-contents>` for more
     details.